AckerlyXu/heima/articles/virtual-machines/linux/overview.md

 You can also manage your custom images in one storage account per Azure region, and use them to create hundreds of VMs in the same subscription.
 For more information about Managed Disks, please see the [Managed Disks Overview](../../storage/storage-managed-disks-overview.md).

 ## Azure Virtual Machines & Instances
 Azure supports running a number of popular Linux distributions provided and maintained by a number of partners.
-You will find distributions such as Red Hat Enterprise, CentOS, Debian, Ubuntu, CoreOS, RancherOS, FreeBSD, and more in the Azure Marketplace.
+You will find distributions such as CentOS, Debian, Ubuntu, CoreOS, FreeBSD, and more in the Azure Marketplace.
 We actively work with various Linux communities to add even more flavors to the [Azure endorsed Linux Distros](endorsed-distros.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) list.

 If your preferred Linux distro of choice is not currently present in the gallery, you can "Bring your own Linux" VM by [creating and uploading a Linux VHD in Azure](create-upload-generic.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).